GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

  # assuming the current directory is tensorflow-planespotting
  ./cloudrun_yolo.bash
  ```

- You can switch to cluster training, using 4 GPUs for training and 1 for evaluations,
- by using the [config-distributed.yaml](config-distributed.yaml) config file.
-Edit the
- script and point the CONFIG variable to it.

 ### Local
 You can train a basic 12 layer model locally with default settings